 Among the many things (ok, pretty much everything) that covid19 is impacting is the cost of rent in Sydney.
 The NSW government releases the rent data monthly so I thought I’d take a look.

 One of the things that jumped out at me when I arrived in Australia was, compared to Canada, how European it feels.
 The coffee, the more rounded edges on cars, the cafe’s with seating on the street, tea, trains.
-Based on my colleagues at work and people I meet here, Sydney also appears to have more people recently arrived from Europe.
-Vancouver feels relatively U.S. and Asia focused.
-So I decided to take a peek at some data.

 The conversation around greenhouse gas emissions in Australia differs from that in Canada.
 In Australia there is much attention on coal generation and renewable energy, where as in Canada the focus is on oil and gas, and in particular the oil sands and export pipelines.
-To get a sense of where emissions come from in each country this post breaks down and compares emission sources.